getcarina/getcarina.com/_posts/2015-11-20-fallout-4-service-discovery-and-relay.md

 ```

 We should also handle closing the `fakeClient` as well as the `client` on the
 other side.
-Remembering that we need to be mirrored operations directly, so we'll do
+Remembering that we need to mirror operations directly, we'll do
 the same for ending the clients, too.

 ```javascript